 Ben Nevis Route

-In terms of the route up – just follow the signs from the car park.
-If you struggle to follow them, just follow the hundreds of other people heading up!
-This route will take you up the mountain path, which was previously known as the ‘tourist trail’.
+In terms of the route up – follow the signs from the car park.
+If you struggle to follow them, follow the hundreds of others heading up!
+This route will take you up the mountain path, previously known as the ‘tourist trail’.
 It was rebranded because the ‘tourist trail’ made it sound like an easy walk.
 An easy walk it is not.
 Ha!
-By the time you get back to the car park, you’ll probably be glad.
-In total, the route is about 11 miles or so from the Ben Nevis Visitor Centre car park.
+You’ll probably be glad when you get back to the car park.
+The route is about 11 miles or so from the Ben Nevis Visitor Centre car park.

-The route up is a fairly straightforward one if you have good weather.
-If not, it’s fairly straightforward until you get near the top.
-As you approach the summit, the mountain plateaus and this is where you should be aware of the steep drops to your left.
-A few weeks before our walk there was news of a girl falling to her death from the top, so be careful.
+The route up is a reasonably straightforward one if you have good weather.
+If not, it’s pretty clear until you get near the top.
+As you approach the summit, the mountain plateaus, and this is where you should be aware of the steep drops to your left.
+A few weeks before our walk, there was news of a girl falling to her death from the top, so be careful.

 Scafell Pike Parking

 There are two start points for Scafell Pike.
 The one marked on the map is closer.
 It also has toilets and a cafe, with the cafe closing at around 4 pm.
 There’s also a shop at the National Trust campsite, should you need any supplies.
 The other car park is Wasdale Head, which is a couple of minutes further down the road but adds a little extra to your walk.
 If you’re a National Trust member, I recommend the first car park.